-- (d) If a vendor operates or maintains two or more vending machines that are located next to each other, the provisions of subdivisions (b) and (c) may be met by calculating the percentage of the total food and beverages offered in all of the adjacent machines. - (e) This section shall remain in effect only until four years after the last date that a vendor may meet the requirements of paragraph (1) of subdivision (b), as specified in subdivision (c), and as of that date is repealed, unless a later enacted statute, that is enacted before that date, deletes or extends that date. - SEC.
+- (d) If a vendor operates or maintains two or more vending machines that are located next to each other, the provisions of subdivisions (b) and (c) may be met by calculating the percentage of the total food and beverages offered in all of the adjacent machines. - SEC.
 3. Section 11005.8 is added to the Government Code, to read: - 11005.8.
-Beginning January 1, 2014, food sold in any state-owned or leased building at food concessions and cafeterias shall meet at least the standard criteria for food and nutrition guidelines for concessions as determined by the federal Department of Health and Human Services and the United States General Services Administration's Health and Sustainability Guidelines for Federal Concessions and Vending Operations. - SEC.
-4. Section 10300.1 is added to the Public Contract Code, to read: - 10300.1. (a) When approving contracts for the purchase of food to be sold in any state-owned or leased building at food concessions, cafeterias, or vending operations, the Department of General Services shall give preference to purchasing food items in the following order: - (1) Food items grown, packaged, or produced within 150 miles of the building where the food will be sold. - (2) Food items grown, packaged, or produced within the state of California. - (b) When approving contracts for the purchase of food to be sold in any state-owned or leased building for food concessions, cafeterias, or vending operations, the Department of General Services shall give preference to purchasing food items that meet the sustainability guidelines for general food as determined by the federal Department of Health and Human Services and the United States General Services Administration's Health and Sustainability Guidelines for Federal Concessions and Vending Operations.
+Beginning January 1, 2014, or upon expiration of an existing contract, whichever occurs later, food sold in any state-owned or state-leased building at food concessions and cafeterias shall meet at least the standard criteria for food and nutrition guidelines for concessions as determined by the federal Department of Health and Human Services and the United States General Services Administration's Health and Sustainability Guidelines for Federal Concessions and Vending Operations. - SEC.
+4. Section 10300.1 is added to the Public Contract Code, to read: - 10300.1. (a) When approving contracts for the purchase of food to be sold in any state-owned or state-leased building at food concessions, cafeterias, or vending operations, the Department of General Services shall give preference to purchasing food items grown, packaged, or produced within the State of California. - (b) When approving contracts for the purchase of food to be sold in any state-owned or leased state-leased building for food concessions, cafeterias, or vending operations, the Department of General Services shall give preference to purchasing food items that meet the sustainability guidelines for general food as determined by the federal Department of Health and Human Services and the United States General Services Administration's Health and Sustainability Guidelines for Federal Concessions and Vending Operations. - (c) When approving contracts for the purchase of food to be sold in any state-owned or state-leased building at food concessions, cafeterias, or vending operations, the Department of General Services shall not include provisions that provide a disincentive for the purchase of food items that are grown, packaged, or produced within the State of California or for food items that meet the sustainability guidelines in subdivision (b).

--7- AB 727
+7 AB 727

 - SEC.
 5. Section 12401 of the Public Contract Code is amended to read: - 12401.
-The Department of General Services, in consultation with the California Environmental Protection Agency, members of the public, industry, and public health and environmental organizations, shall provide state agencies with information and assistance regarding environmentally preferable purchasing including, but not limited to, the following: - (a) The promotion of environmentally preferable purchasing. - (b) The development and implementation of a strategy to increase environmentally preferable purchasing.
-This may include the development of statewide policies, guidelines, programs, and regulations. - (c) The coordination with other state and federal agencies, task forces, workgroups, regulatory efforts, research and data collection efforts, and other programs and services relating to environmentally preferable purchasing. - (d) The development and implementation, to the extent fiscally feasible, of training programs designed to instill the importance and value of environmentally preferable purchasing. - (e) The development, to the extent fiscally feasible, of an environmentally preferable purchasing best practices manual for state purchasing employees. - (f) The federal Department of Health and Human Services and the United States General Services Administrations Health and Sustainability Guidelines for Federal Concessions and Vending Operations to assist in developing practices to promote the acquisition of healthy, sustainable, and environmentally preferable purchasing.
+The Department of General Services, in consultation with the California Environmental Protection Agency, members of the public, industry, and public health and environmental organizations, shall provide state agencies with information and assistance regarding environmentally preferable purchasing, including, but not limited to, the following: - (a) The promotion of environmentally preferable purchasing. - (b) The development and implementation of a strategy to increase environmentally preferable purchasing.
+This may include the development of statewide policies, guidelines, programs, and regulations. - (c) The coordination with other state and federal agencies, task forces, workgroups, regulatory efforts, research and data collection efforts, and other programs and services relating to environmentally preferable purchasing. - (d) The development and implementation, to the extent fiscally feasible, of training programs designed to instill the importance and value of environmentally preferable purchasing. - (e) The development, to the extent fiscally feasible, of an environmentally preferable purchasing best practices manual for state purchasing employees. - (f) The federal Department of Health and Human Services and the United States General Services Administration's Health and Sustainability Guidelines for Federal Concessions and Vending Operations to assist in developing practices to promote the acquisition of healthy, sustainable, and environmentally preferable purchasing.